-ABE and High School Equivalent Programs
+ABE, GED, and High School Equivalency Programs

 Adult Basic Education (ABE) programs can help you get better at reading, writing, math, listening, and speaking.
-Usually, you can find ABE programs at adult schools, career centers, libraries, and community colleges.
+You can usually find ABE programs at adult schools, career centers, libraries, and community colleges.
 They are free or cost only a little.
 Agencies like Kaplan and ELS Language Centers also offer ABE, but they charge more money.